MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     > The **Variable type**, **Variable name**, **Data type**, and **External name** fields are required to create an input variable.

     > [!NOTE]
-    > If you try to rename an input variable to an existing name, Power Automate will prompt you to confirm the merging of the two variables.
+    > If you choose an existing name for a new input variable, Power Automate will prompt you to confirm the merging of the two variables.
 Unintentional merging may affect the functionality of your flow and cause errors, so ensure that the merging is desirable.

      ![Screenshot of the Add a new input variable dialog box.](media\input-output-variables\Add-new-input-variable-dialog.png)